Check out my healthy Thanksgiving recipes!

 - 1 tablespoon Dijon mustard

-- In a medium bowl, use a fork to combine crabmeat, garlic, parsley, egg, sour cream, mustard, salt, thyme, cayenne pepper and ¼ cup almond flour.
+- In a medium bowl, use a fork to combine the crabmeat, garlic, parsley, egg, mayonnaise, mustard, kosher salt, thyme, cayenne pepper and almond flour.

 - Place the crab cakes on a platter lined with wax paper.
 Cover loosely with plastic wrap and refrigerate for at least one hour.